An unidentified Fermi source emitting radio bursts in the Galactic bulge: Introduction

 \textit{Fermi} is a space mission that studies the cosmos in the energy range 10 keV--300 GeV.
 The imaging telescope on \textit{Fermi} called the Large Area Telescope (LAT) has a wide field of view ($>$8000\,cm$^{-2}$) and an angular resolution of $<3.5\deg$. \textit{Fermi}-LAT (4FGL-DR4) reported about 7195 point sources in their latest data release \citep{Fermi4FGL-DR4}.
 About 2427 (one-third) of these \textit{Fermi} sources don't have counterparts in any other electromagnetic regime.
 The origin and nature of these unassociated sources remain a mystery.
 A large fraction of these are eventually expected to be associated with the largest associated source classes, active galactic nuclei or pulsars.
 Recently, there appears a third class of so-called soft Galactic unassociated sources that are found in high-density regions of the Galactic plane.
-For a more detailed discussion of the unassociated gamma-ray source population (see \citet{Fermi4FGL-DR3}). \textit{Fermi}-LAT has detected at least 297 $\gamma$-ray pulsars, 70\% of which are radio-loud, and MSPs and young pulsars dominate this sample \citep{Smith2023}.
+For a more detailed discussion of the unassociated gamma-ray source population see (\cite{Fermi4FGL-DR3}). \textit{Fermi}-LAT has detected at least 297 $\gamma$-ray pulsars, 70\% of which are radio-loud, and MSPs and young pulsars dominate this sample \citep{Smith2023}.
 Therefore, searching for new pulsars in the \textit{Fermi} sources remains a reasonable case.

-The wide field of view and precise localization capabilities make radio interferometers ideal for searching for radio transients.
+The potential for precise localization capabilities make radio interferometers well-suited for searching for radio transients.
 Radio imaging-based pulsar searches have led to the discovery of the first isolated MSPs \citep{Erickson1980} and the first globular cluster pulsar \citep{Hamilton1985}.
 This technique is based on the assumption that pulsars are compact and steep spectrum radio sources.
 Such searches have successfully led to the discovery of many MSPs and normal pulsars \citep{Frail2016,Bhakta2017}.